TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Experiments

 \begin{question} Does TimeRewarder provide correct task progress for unseen success trajectories rather than relying on memorization? \end{question}

 A well-shaped reward should encourage successful rollouts with monotonic progress, even when trajectories differ from training demonstrations in object positions or motion paths.
 We test \ours and progress-based reward baselines under the Value-Order Correlation (VOC) metric~\citep{ma2024vision}, which evaluates the alignment between predicted values and temporal order ($+1$ for perfect monotonicity increasing, $0$ for no correlation, $-1$ for inverse).
 Specifically, we train \ours and VIP on 100 expert demonstrations and test them on 100 held-out expert videos.
 To further strengthen the empirical comparison, we introduce GVL~\citep{ma2024vision} implemented with \texttt{Gemini-1.5-Pro}~\citep{team2024gemini} as an additional baseline, where we follow its few-shot setting by giving 5 expert videos as context and another 5 for testing, where 32 frames are uniformly sampled from each video.
-Rank2Reward and PROGRESSOR are excluded due to a lack of value functions indicating progress.
+Rank2Reward and PROGRESSOR are excluded because they encode progress as dense rewards rather than potential-based value functions.
 As shown in Figure~\ref{fig:voc}, \ours consistently achieves the highest VOC scores, confirming its strong temporal coherence and generalization to unseen trajectories.

 \begin{question} Can TimeRewarder identify suboptimal behavior in rollout trajectories? \end{question}